 Our core consumer is the experienced tradesperson.

-The legacy of epic work being done in our boots isn’t only historical.
-Those stories continue today.
+The legacy of epic work being done in Red Wing boots isn’t just historical - these stories continue today.

 The Big Idea

 SOCIALDEVIANT created a website that serves as a monument to the American Worker: the Red Wing Wall of Honor.

 Tradespeople could submit photos of their actual worn boots and epic stories for a chance to be enshrined on the Red Wing Wall of Honor - a physical and digital wall of workers’ real, worn boots and stories.
 32 tradespeople were selected by the Red Wing Shoes team to make the Wall, and they all received new Red Wing boots.

 A call for submissions began on June 26, 2017, encouraging epic story submissions via the hashtag #AmericaWorking.
 This was supported by redwingshoes.com, organic and paid social, retail signage, ambassador forums and email.

 Finalists were selected with the input of Red Wing Shoes employees

 On March 12, 2018, we unveiled the Wall of Honor at Red Wing’s HQ in Minnesota, an effort led by the Red Wing marketing team, and via a digital version of the Wall, an effort led by SOCIALDEVIANT.

 We invited five honorees to the physical wall unveiling, where we gave each a uniquely Red Wing experience.
 This included factory tours, meeting Red Wing Shoes employees, and witnessing their actual boots being hung on the Wall.
 We captured videos of each honoree’s emotional reactions, and released these pieces on Labor Day 2018 - to remind everyone of the importance of celebrating work done right.